BALEVANI/word-counter/README.md

 ## Description

-This is a word counter app that .
+This is a word counter app that counts the total word count total word occurence of a given sentence.